Lab Techniques Every Researcher Must Know – Top 10 List

 - Early detection of various types of cancer & HIV

 - DNA sequencing, cloning & gene expression

-Well, these applications are just a few out of several other.
+Well, these applications are just a few out of several others.
 For one with a dream of making a mark in the research community, this lab technique will be an asset for you.
 Highly advanced PCR machines are being developed by manufacturers globally – one must know about them as well.
 In short, keep updated yourself with the latest advancements & changes in terms of PCR machines, Technique & usage by referring to research papers & research trends.

 6. Cell Culture Techniques

 Cell culture can be used to study mutagenesis and carcinogenesis by application of potent mutagens.
 The cells can also be screened for drug discovery and development.
 Learning this technique is one of the essential requirements of cell biology laboratories.
-Maintaining a sterilized environment, using suitable media, incubation, and storage of cells, subculturing at appropriate times are crucial for cell culture.
+Maintaining a sterilized environment, using suitable media, incubation, and storage of cells, subculturing at appropriate times is crucial for cell culture.
 Cell culture techniques include the knowledge of: